codesport/ERC20Votes-Tokenized-Voting/README.md

         {client: {wallet: user1}}
     );
 ```
-Then attach the object to the transaction call within the HRE: `voteHash = await user1Connector.write.vote([ 1, parseEther("3")  ]);`
+Second, attach the object to the transaction call within the HRE: `voteHash = await user1Connector.write.vote([ 1, parseEther("3")  ]);`

 Method 2 is simpler.
-It only requires specifing the other account as an argument to the write call: `voteHash = await BallotContract.write.vote([ 2, user1VotingPower], { account: user1.account,  } );`.  " During script setup, these HRE wallets were assigned variable with: `const [deployer, user1, user2, user3] = await viem.getWalletClients();`
+It only requires specifying the other account as an argument to the write call: `voteHash = await BallotContract.write.vote([ 2, user1VotingPower], { account: user1.account,  } );`.
+NB: During script setup, HRE wallets are assigned via variable destructuring: `const [deployer, user1, user2, user3] = await viem.getWalletClients();`

 ### Instantiating Multiple User Wallets on Live EVMs

 `account` is a Viem keyword used in wallet-client setup up.
-So, we set it as a variable so its value may be reassigned at will by setting it as a variable `let account1 = privateKeyToAccount(`0x${process.env.PRIVATE_KEY}`); // initial assignment where 'account' is a Viem keyword`
+So, we may set it as a variable so its value may be reassigned at will by setting it as a variable `let account1 = privateKeyToAccount(`0x${process.env.PRIVATE_KEY}`); // initial assignment where 'account' is a Viem keyword`

-However, a better is to use `key:value` notation in the wallet object creationL
+However, a better is to use `key:value` notation in the wallet object creation:

 Config file excerpt:
 ```